 The Responsible Interface Party shall report any SCR Change of Status in accordance with ISO Procedures.
-The ISO shall adjust the reported ACL of the SCR for a reported SCR Change of Status to the Net ACL, for all prospective months to which the SCR Change of Status is applicable.
+The ISO shall adjust the reported_Average_Coincident_LoadACL (or, if applicable, Provisional Average Coincident Load) of the Special Case ResourceSCR for any reported SCR Change of Status to the Net ACL, in accordance with ISO Procedures, for all prospective months to which the SCR Change of Status is applicable.
 When a SCR Change of Status is reported under clause (i), (ii) or (iii) within the definition of a Qualified Change of Status Condition and the SCR has sold capacity, the SCR shall be evaluated for a potential shortfall under Section 5.14.2 of this Services Tariff.
 Failure by the RIP to report a SCR Change of Status shall be evaluated as a potential shortfall under Section 5.14.2 of this Service Tariff and evaluated for failure to report under Section 5.12.12.2 of this Services Tariff.